4VServices/tde-editor/README.md

 ## Using the Editor

+The brief version:

+- Select a content database.
+This database should have some content you want to extract from.
+- Optionally select a template from the database.
+If you don't select an existing one, then you're working on a new one.
+- The Insert button will insert the template into the schemas database associated with your selected content database.
+- The Export button will let you save the template to your local file system.
+- The Validation button will check whether your template is valid.
+- The Extract button will use your template to extract data from the Sample Documents you have selected and display the results in the form.

 ## Developers

 This application is entirely hosted in MarkLogic with no middle tier.
 The UI code needs to brought into MarkLogic to